ray-project/ray/doc/source/tune-searchalg.rst

 The ``SkOptSearch`` is a SearchAlgorithm that is backed by `Scikit-Optimize <https://scikit-optimize.github.io>`__ to perform sequential model-based hyperparameter optimization.
 Note that this class does not extend ``ray.tune.suggest.BasicVariantGenerator``, so you will not be able to use Tune's default variant generation/search space declaration when using SkOptSearch.

-In order to use this search algorithm, you will need to install Ax via the following command:
+In order to use this search algorithm, you will need to install Scikit-Optimize via the following command:

 .. code-block:: bash